Logiqx/covid-stats/docs/nims-population/README.md

 ### Summary

-Ok, that was a lot of stuff just about where the population data for NIMS comes originates and what it represents in the NHS reports and on the UKHSA dashboard.
+Ok, that was a lot of stuff just about where the population data for NIMS originates and what it represents in the NHS reports and on the UKHSA dashboard.

 TLDR - The "national citizen list" in NIMS originates from the Personal Demographics Service (PDS) which is a list of all patients potentially eligible for vaccination.
 In the context of NIMS the PDS is a list of all patients ever registered with a GP practice in England, or ever treated by a health or care organisation who are still thought to be alive.
 Any data quality issues present in the PDS can and will propagate directly into NIMS, so NIMS is prone to duplicate records, deceased patient records, and patients who have emigrated.